mdn/browser-compat-data/schemas/compat-data-schema.md

   Each URL must either contain a fragment identifier (e.g. `https://tc39.es/proposal-promise-allSettled/#sec-promise.allsettled`), or else must match the regular-expression pattern `^https://registry.khronos.org/webgl/extensions/[^/]+/` (e.g. `https://registry.khronos.org/webgl/extensions/ANGLE_instanced_arrays/`) or `^https://github.com/WebAssembly/.+` for WebAssembly specs.
   Each URL must link to a specification published by a standards body or a formal proposal that may lead to such publication.

-- An optional `tags` property which is an array of strings allowing to assign tags to the feature.
+- An optional `tags` property to assign tags to the feature.
   Each tag in the array must be namespaced.
 The currently allowed namespaces are:
   - `web-features`: A namespace to tag features belonging to a web platform feature group as defined by [web-platform-dx/web-features](https://github.com/web-platform-dx/web-features/blob/main/features/README.md).